RicoSuter/NJsonSchema/README.md

     var file = generator.GenerateFile();

 The `file` variable now contains the C# code for all the classes defined in the JSON schema.

+## Final notes

+Applications which use the library:

+- [VisualJsonEditor](http://visualjsoneditor.org), a JSON schema based file editor for Windows.
+- [NSwag](http://nswag.org): The Swagger API toolchain for .NET